-Computer Engineering and Computer Science (MEng)
+Computer Science and Engineering (MEng)

 Master of Engineering Program Educational Objectives